 Art Academy History

-Between 1884 and 1998, the Art Academy operated as a museum school, providing quality education to students.
-The Art Academy became a charter member of the National Association of Schools of Art and Design (NASAD) in 1948.
+Between 1884 and 1998, the Art Academy of Cincinnati operated as a museum school providing quality education to students.
+The Art Academy of Cincinnati became a charter member of the National Association of Schools of Art and Design (NASAD) in 1948.
 In 1950, a four-year curriculum was introduced, and students earned Certificates.
-In 1979, the Art Academy established a Bachelor of Fine Arts degree program approved by the Ohio Board of Regents and NASAD.
-In 1998, the Art Academy separated from the Cincinnati Museum Association, and the Art Academy became a fully independent college of art and design.
+In 1979, the Art Academy of Cincinnati established a Bachelor of Fine Arts degree program approved by the Ohio Board of Regents and NASAD.
+In 1998, the Art Academy of Cincinnati separated from the Cincinnati Museum Association and became a fully independent college of art and design.

-The Art Academy of Cincinnati has a rich heritage of 144 years of great art and great art instruction.
-Since its earliest beginnings, the Art Academy has educated many accomplished artists and designers, has provided personalized attention to students, and has touched Cincinnatians’ lives through community education programming.
-Now located in the Over-the- Rhine, this private not-for-profit institution of higher education is well positioned to become an anchor for the creative artistic community in a vibrant and growing arts district.
+The Art Academy of Cincinnati has a rich heritage of 145 years of great art and great art instruction and educated many accomplished artists and designers.
+Art Academy of Cincinnati continues to provide personalized attention to students and to touch Cincinnatians' lives through community education programming.
+This private not-for-profit institution of higher education is an anchor for the creative artistic community in a vibrant and growing arts district.